Zunyi Guizhou, China Travel Guide

 Costs vary widely based on your travel style, from budget backpacking to upscale experiences.
 The official currency is the Chinese Yuan Renminbi (CNY), symbolized by ¥.

 Exchange currency at major Chinese banks (Bank of China, ICBC) with your passport.
-Some larger hotels offer exchange, but rates may be less favorable.
+Some larger hotels offer exchange, but rates could be not as favorable.
 ATMs are widely available and accept international cards.

-These estimates cover accommodation, meals, local transportation, and attractions.
+These rough figures cover accommodation, meals, local transportation, and attractions.

 Zunyi has several hospitals, including Zunyi Medical University Affiliated Hospital.
 Pharmacies are widely available.
-English-speaking staff may be limited.
+English-staff who speak may be limited.